ryanmcnally93/little-strings/README.md

 ### Acknowledgements

 - My Mentor Jubril Akolade for continuous helpful feedback.

 - My college contact Ben Smith for his support throughout.

 - My other college contact Pasquale Fasulo for his support too.

 - Tutor support and the Slack community at Code Institute for their help, namely Tomislav 5P, Jo_ci, Lavadax and Kera Cudmore who helped answer my questions regularly.

 This readme.md was spellchecked using the spell checker extension for Chrome.

+loading lazy
+module exports
+unused css trial of smaller bootstrap file, dodgy on opening